-Matrix of Policy Actions' Page 9 of 1 IX.
-REFORM OF PRUDENTIAL REGULATIONS AND STRENGTHENING OF SUPERVISION Issues, Objectives and Action Program Prior Actions/Commitments Effectiveness/Second Tranche Actions 1.
-Improve safety and soundness of financial institutions through modernization of prudential regulations, as necessary, and strengthened supervision based on accepted international practices.
+Matrix of Policy Actions IX.
+REFORM OF PE Issues, Objectives and Action Program RUDENTIAL REGULATIONS AND STRENGTHENIN Prior Actions/Commitments G OF SUPERVISION Effectiveness/Second Tranche Actions Page 9 of 11 Improve safety and soundness of financial institutions through modernization of prudential regulations, as necessary, and strengthened supervision based on accepted international practices.
 These measures will enhance the transparency of health of the financial institutions and thereby help prevent recurrence of systemic problems, as well as enhance the confidence of the international investment community in Mexico's financial system.
-They should also increase incentives for commercial bank management to measure and better manage exposure CNBV has begun work on revisions required for supervisory purposes in asset classification and provisioning, and related party lending.
+They should also increase incentives for commercial bank management to measure and better manage exposure to risk.
+Carefully drafted regulations can also encourage self regulation and self-policing by financial institutions.
+Financial Sector Technical Assistance Project (Loan No 3838-ME) is providing technical assistance.
+Action Program: Revised standards for asset classification including provisioning.
+CNBV has begun work on revisions required for supervisory purposes in asset classification and provisioning, and related party lending.
 Work is also underway on composition of Tier I capital for purposes of capital adequacy.
 Before Board approval: CNBV to furnish the Bank with a complete set of prudential regulations for banks.
-Before Second Tranche release: (a) CNBV to issue supplemental internal instructions, acceptable to the Bank, for inspection of banks (including development banks) covering, inter alia: asset classification and provisioning, exclusion of de facto treasury stock (stock owned or financed directly or indirectly by related entities, or covered by repurchase agreements) for purposes of capital adequacy standards, composition of Tier I capital, large exposures and concentration, and related party to risk.
-Carefully drafted regulations can also encourage self regulation and self-policing by financial institutions.
-2. Financial Sector Technical Assistance Project (Loan No 3838-ME) is providing technical assistance.
-3. Action Program: Revised standards for asset classification including provisioning. lending. (b) CNBV to review with the Bank the need for the issuance of new prudential regulations for banks and to issue such new regulations to the extent necessary (such determination to be acceptable to the Bank). (c) CNBV to issue new prudential regulations with respect to capital adequacy standards for brokerage firms.
+Before Second Tranche release: CNBV to issue supplemental internal instructions, acceptable to the Bank, for inspection of banks (including development banks) covering, inter alia: asset classification and provisioning, exclusion of de facto treasury stock (stock owned or financed directly or indirectly by related entities, or covered by repurchase agreements) for purposes of capital adequacy standards, composition of Tier I capital, large exposures and concentration, and related party lending.
+CNBV to review with the Bank the need for the issuance of new prudential regulations for banks and to issue such new regulations to the extent necessary (such determination to be acceptable to the Bank).
+CNBV to issue new prudential regulations with respect to capital adequacy standards for brokerage firms.

 X. LIABILITY PROTECTION SCHEMES Issues, Objectives and Action Program Prior Actions/Commitments Effectiveness/Second Tranche Actions 1.
 There is a need to review the extent of liability protection provided by FOBAPROA and FAMV (types of entities that should be covered and the appropriate degree of coverage) in order to reduce moral hazard and overall liability.
 1. Complete a study of liability coverage, by December 31, 1995, and formulate a set of options for implementing the appropriate level of coverage provided on large liabilities of covered financial entities and their affiliates, for review with the Bank by March 31, 1996.
 2. Approve and adopt revised protection scheme for phased implementation beginning January 1, 1997.
-3. Regulations approved to eliminate FOBAPROA coverage of settlements through SPEUA by March 31, 1996. ,
+3. Regulations approved to eliminate FOBAPROA coverage of settlements through SPEUA by March 31, 1996.